isolatedinformation/CliffordQASM/README.md

 ### Dependencies
-1. `newsynth` -- Haskell Package to convert Rz rotation to a sequence of H,S and T gates
+1. `newsynth` -- Haskell Package to convert Rz rotation to a sequence of H, S and T gates

 ### References
 1. https://threeplusone.com/pubs/on_gates.pdf - Good resource on Quantum Gates